Career Options with a Safety and Security Management MBA Degree

 |Similar Occupations||Computer network architects; database administrators; network and computer systems administrators|

 Individuals with a Master of Business Administration in Safety and Security Management can find positions in a variety of industries.
 Government departments and large private corporations, such as financial or insurance companies, are common employers of information safety and security managers.
-According to Payscale.com, the median annual salary for information security managers was $102,360 in September 2015; however, salaries will vary depending on location, organization, years of experience and job title.
+According to PayScale.com, the median annual salary for information security managers was $117,168 in April 2021; however, salaries will vary depending on location, organization, years of experience and job title.

 MBA in Safety and Security Management Degrees